experianplc/edq-data-validation-sdks/README.md

 ## Sample usage

 The examples below show how your application can easily create and customize address, email, and phone validation requests.
+In the below code snippets replace "YOUR AUTHENTICATION TOKEN" with the value of your token and "YOUR REFERENCE ID" with an identifier that can be used to uniquely identify your transaction within Experian's systems.

 - [.NET](#dotnet)
 - [Java](#java)